 Researchers Niklas Karlsson, George Loewenstein, and Duane Seppi studied this phenomenon across 1.1 million Vanguard investors and 852 million data points.
 Their finding: investors were 9.5% less likely to check their accounts after market declines.
 When the news might be bad, people looked away.

-They named it the Ostrich Effect -- the deeply human tendency to bury your head in the sand when reality might hurt.
+They named it the Ostrich Effect: the tendency to bury your head in the sand when reality might hurt.

-The Ostrich Effect isn't laziness.
-It's loss aversion at work.
+The Ostrich Effect is loss aversion at work, not laziness.
 Daniel Kahneman and Amos Tversky's Nobel Prize-winning research on Prospect Theory demonstrated that the psychological pain of losing is roughly twice as powerful as the pleasure of gaining.
 Losing $1,000 hurts about as much as gaining $2,000 feels good.

 So your brain does the math: looking at your accounts might reveal a loss, and losses feel terrible, so not looking is the safer bet.
 The instinct is rational in the moment.
 But over months and years, it becomes a trap.